AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ## 2. Self Feedback
 ### 2.1 Proejct Output
+Our team believed our team performance is good so far.

 ### 2.2 Decision Log

+Our team believe the each deicsion making process is recorded in details, including  the date, ﬁnal decision and action item.
+In the next phase, as we select the best design after ideas generation.

+One thing we could improve is we can involve more audiences in the decision-making process.

 ### 2.3.
 Communication

+Our project team believed most part of our communication did well.
+Below, it shows some ideas we can imporve in the communication aspects.

+Now, we didn’t talk about our project with our shadow team or the other teams in our tutorials too much.
+It will be beneﬁcial to introduce our project with other peoples and listen to their suggestions and opinions on our design idea.
+In addition, I will recommend our team to discuss our project and seek for suggestions with someone who has plant design experience.

 ### 2.4 Teamwork

+Our team believe most parts of teamwork is good so far.
+There are some points we can improve our teamwork.

+One thing we need to consider is the technical design task allocation.

+### 2.5 Other Feedbacks
+It might be better if we speak clearer and use more visualisation tool such as videos and graphs during the presentation.

 ## 3. Shadow Team Feedback

 ### 3.1 Project Output
 None.